odmsolutions/CreateWordsFromHex/README.markdown

 	In the case of an IPV6 address, this will be 16 words - which is still too long.
 I could group by 3 or 4 digits, however, these cover significantly larger spaces than the dictionary size, and it would be harder to avoid collisions.

+* Add --salt option so salting is not mandatory.
-* Add the ability to be used as a command line tool.
+* Add --length option to override length
+* Tests probably need a refactor

 Notes for testing
 -----------------